NERC-CEH/UKCEH_Summer_School/README.md

 6. The copied notebook will be saved in your Google Drive and can be accessed anytime.

 #### To run the training notebooks using *Binder*, follow these steps:
-1. To open the GitHub repository in Binder, follow *one* of the options below:
+1. First follow *one* of the options below:
 	- *Launch directly from GitHub*: Click the **Launch Binder** badge at the top of README document (or use the [Binder link](https://gesis.mybinder.org/v2/gh/NERC-CEH/UKCEH_Summer_School/main) here.
 	- *Launch via the Binder website*: Open the [Binder website](https://mybinder.org/).
 Enter the [GitHub repository URL](https://github.com/NERC-CEH/UKCEH_Summer_School/tree/main)under **GitHub repository name or URL**.
 Leave *Git ref* and *File to open* blank to open the full repository.
 Click **Launch**.
 2. Wait for Binder to build and start the interactive environment.
 This may take several minutes the first time the repository is launched.